Skip to content

 DIGITAL

-Driving the development of digital skills across the city and region is a strategic priority for the College
+Driving the development of digital skills is a strategic priority for the College and the city.

-The College’s Strategic Intent to become a cloud and digital-first college, maximising the use and benefits of technologies to reimagine curriculum and services has been realised through the achievement of the Google Reference College accolade in 2022; one of only eight in the UK and the first college in the South West.
+The College’s Strategic Intent to become a cloud and digital-first college – maximising the use and benefits of technologies to reimagine curriculum and services – has been realised through the achievement of a number of key milestones, including achieving Google Reference College accolade in 2022, achieving AWS academy status in 2024 and being awarded the prestigious Beacon Award for Digital Technology in 2025.

-The CBI identified in 2019 that we were in the midst of the Fourth Industrial Revolution, driven by technologies such as artificial intelligence, automation and biotechnology.
-Providing our communities with access to – and training in – these future skills is essential for digital equity and prosperity.
+Our continuing goal is to drive further digital equity and innovation across our curriculum and communities.
+The CBI identified in 2019 that we were in the midst of the Fourth Industrial Revolution, driven by technologies such as AI, automation and biotechnology.
+Providing our communities with access to, and training in, these future skills is essential for digital equity and prosperity with estimates suggesting more than three quarters of all jobs globally will require some element of digital skills by 2030.

-These challenges, combined with a growing skills gaps, have resulted in local, regional and national plans (Skills 4 Plymouth Plan, Heart of the South West plan to Build Back Better, Understanding current and future skills needs) all highlighting this as a priority sector.
-The College, already a leading Google college, is ideally positioned to meet the skills needed as a digital leader.
+These challenges, combined with a growing skills gap, have resulted in local, regional and national plans all highlighting this as a priority sector.
+The College, already a digital leader, is ideally positioned to meet the skills needed.

 In order to meet these priorities there are two core focusses over the next 12 months:

-We will offer a range of broad digital upskilling provisions to meet skills gaps across the five core competencies, support improved employment and progression opportunities, and meet core business needs.
-These offers will be through short skills based training courses, both face-to-face and online, as well as ensuring that core digital skills are woven through our vocational programmes.
+As part of our Shared Prosperity and Tailored Learning offer, in 2025/26 we will introduce a range of broad digital upskilling provisions to meet skills gaps across core competencies, support improved employment and progression opportunities, and meet core business needs.

 It is essential that we provide advanced digital skills to enable employers to meet the rapid challenges of new technology adoption.
-To do this we will deliver skills across six key areas:
+To do this we will deliver in:

-• cyber security – this will include the delivery of a new BSc in Cyber Security, as well as shorter employer focussed courses (bespoke and accredited) working with key partners
+• cyber security – this will include the new BSc in Cyber Security in 2025/26 and shorter, employerfocused courses (bespoke and accredited)

-• networking and programming – in addition to the existing full-time and higher education offers, the College will develop shorter employer focussed courses (bespoke and accredited) to support both retraining and upskilling
+• networking and programming – in addition to the existing full-time and higher education offers, the College will develop shorter, employer-focused courses (bespoke and accredited) to support both retraining and upskilling.

 Get in touch